HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 ### Preventing clickjacking with CSP and `X-Frame-Options`

-As discussed in Section [TODO: ref], one of the primary uses of the Content Security Policy (CSP) is to prevent clickjacking attacks.
+As discussed previously, one of the primary uses of the [Content Security Policy](#content-security-policy) is to prevent clickjacking attacks.
 This is achieved through the `frame-ancestors` directive, which allows websites to specify which origins are permitted to embed their pages within a frame.
-As shown in Table [TODO: ref], this directive is commonly used to either completely prohibit embedding or restrict it to the same origin.
+There, we saw that this directive is commonly used to either completely prohibit embedding or restrict it to the same origin ([Figure 17](#fig-17)).

-Another measure against clickjacking is the [`X-Frame-Options` (XFO](https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Frame-Options)) header, though it provides less granular control compared to CSP.
+Another measure against clickjacking is the [`X-Frame-Options` (XFO)](https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Frame-Options) header, though it provides less granular control compared to CSP.
 The XFO header can be set to `SAMEORIGIN`, allowing the page to be embedded only by other pages from the same origin, or `DENY`, which completely blocks any embedding of the page.
 As shown in the table below, most headers are configured to relax the policy by allowing same-origin websites to embed the page.

 <figure>
   <table>